 On Abilify and pregnancy

-If you’ve already concieved while on the drug you have some tough things to consider.
+If you’ve already conceived while on the drug you have some tough things to consider.?

 - proceed and hope to have a healthy baby.